CyVerse-learning-materials/dnasubway_guide/step7.rst

+.. include:: cyverse_rst_defined_substitutions.txt

-Environment|CyVerse logo|_
+|CyVerse logo|_

 |Home_Icon|_
 `Learning Center Home <http://learning.cyverse.org/>`_

-Walkthrough of DNA Subway Green Line: Kallisto/Sleuth (*Beta*)
+Walkthrough of DNA Subway Green Line: Kallisto/Sleuth RNA-Seq
 ---------------------------------------------------------------
-The Green line runs within CyVerse DNA Subway and leverages powerful computing and data storage infrastructure and uses the `Stampede2 <https://www.tacc.utexas.edu/systems/stampede2>`_ supercomputer cluster to provide a high performance analytical platform with a simple user interface suitable for both teaching and research. `Kallisto <https://pachterlab.github.io/kallisto/about>`_ is a quick, highly-efficient software for quantifying transcript abundances in an RNA-Seq experiment.
+The Green line runs within CyVerse DNA Subway and leverages powerful computing and data storage infrastructure and uses the |Stampede2|
+supercomputer cluster to provide a high performance analytical platform with a simple user interface suitable for both teaching and research. |Kallisto|
+is a quick, highly-efficient software for quantifying transcript abundances in an RNA-Seq experiment.
 Even on a typical laptop, Kallisto can quantify 30 million reads in less than 3 minutes.
-Integrated into CyVerse, you can take advantage of CyVerse DNA Subway to process your reads, do the Kallisto quantification, and analyze reads with the Kallisto companion software `Sleuth <https://pachterlab.github.io/sleuth/about>`_ in an R-Shiny app.
+Integrated into CyVerse, you can take advantage of CyVerse DNA Subway to process your reads, do the Kallisto quantification, and analyze reads with the Kallisto companion software |Sleuth|
+in an R-Shiny app.

 **Some things to remember about the platform**